theplenkov-npm/check/README.md

 So then I thought - it would be nice to check environment variable NODE_ENV which is prefilled with production value in case of using --production flag for npm install

-Then I decided to solve this task in a generig way with this module
+Then I decided to solve this task in a generiс way with this module

 ## Usage